 Notebook for manual: 6.37

 Fabricator labor for 146.5 hours for making and assembling parts: 3,662.50

 Here are a few photos of assembly of the press.

-The second next phase is to practice making manure bricks and to develope a recipe that meets the standards of a brick designed for maximum burn density.
+In the second phase we practiced making manure bricks and to developed recipes that would meet the standards of a brick designed for maximum burn density.
 The basic ingredients are livestock manure, bedding such as straw, or wood shavings, and water.
 I will document the process to find what works best.
-Next the bricks will be dried for 2-3 weeks in an environment free from rain.
+Next the bricks were dried for 2-3 weeks in an environment free from rain.
 In this case, under tarps on racks.
 A hoop house would be ideal, which we intended to do but have moved to our new farm where there is no hoop house.

-The best sample will be sent to a bio mass testing lab for analysis of moisture and matter content.
+The best sample was sent to a bio mass testing lab for analysis of moisture and matter content.